 Founded in 1916, the CCHS has evolved to a cultural anchor in the County.
 We publish an award-winning scholarly magazine and produce an ongoing lecture series.
 A vital community resource, our research library holds important and unique maps, photographs, and other archival and genealogical material relating to Columbia County's heritage.

-The CCHS is a not-for-profit, 501(c )(3) organization comprised of a complex of museums, house museums, research library, genealogical archives, and permanent collection dedicated to preserving, interpreting, and presenting the history and culture of Columbia County, New York, through its permanent collections and the Columbia County Historical Museum, the National Historic Landmark Luykas Van Alen House, the James Vanderpoel 'House of History', Ichabod Crane Schoolhouse, and Columbia County Research Library.
+The CCHS is a not-for-profit, 501(c )(3) organization comprised of a complex of museums, house museums, research library, genealogical archives, and permanent collection dedicated to preserving, interpreting, and presenting the history and culture of Columbia County, New York, through its permanent collections and the Columbia County Historical Society Museum, the National Historic Landmark Luykas Van Alen House, the James Vanderpoel 'House of History', Ichabod Crane Schoolhouse, and Columbia County Research Library.